 SECTION 15 OPERATING EXPENSES

-Project operating expenses not less than $375 per unit/month are typical for projects in Nevada and considered acceptable by the Division.
-Applications for project with operating expenses outside this range must include an explanation of why the expenses are higher or lower.
+Project operating expenses not exceeding $375 per unit/month are typical for projects in Nevada and considered acceptable by the Division.
+Applications for projects with operating expenses higher than the $375 must include an explanation of why the expenses are higher.
 The Division reserves the right to adjust Tax Credits on projects with operating expenses greater than the $375.

 SECTION 16 ESTIMATION OF UTILITY ALLOWANCE